GiorgioPac/naoko/_projects/drs-project.md

 # Introduction: Problem Statement and Objective 🎯

-This project utilized the open-source CFD solver **SU2** to perform a two-dimensional RANS analysis of a Formula 1 rear wing.
-The primary goal was to quantify the aerodynamic performance gains achieved by two key solutions: the active **Drag Reduction System (DRS) deployment** and the addition of a passive **Gurney Flap**.
-The study included both steady and unsteady analysis to capture transient effects.
+This project utilized the open source CFD solver **SU2** to perform a two dimensional RANS analysis of a Formula 1 rear wing.
+The primary goal was to quantify the aerodynamic performance gains achieved by two key solutions: the active **Drag Reduction System (DRS) deployment** and the addition of a **Gurney Flap**.
+The study focuses on a DRS setup and investigates the effects of unsteady and transient phenomena that may arise upon its activation.
+The Gurney flap is tested to evaluate its functioning and effectiveness limitedly to steady conditions.

 ## Methodology and Simulation Setup